Guseyn/EHTML/README.md

   </html>
   ```

-  And let's say your svg image on `/../md/md-from-server.md` is something like
+  And let's say your markdown on `/../md/md-from-server.md` is something like

   ```md
   # Title